-to agriculture, whereas certain places in Africa experience the opposite, switching from agriculture to nonagriculture.
+to be mirror images of the shifting specialization patterns observed in Figure 16(a).
+For example, northern Canada switches specialization, from non-agriculture to agriculture, whereas certain places in Africa experience the opposite, switching from agriculture to non-agriculture.
 The Tibetan Plateau is different: starting off with much lower temperatures, the rise in temperature increases its productivity, turning it into a region that experiences an important climate-induced increase in non-agricultural output.
 When comparing how climate-induced changes depend on trade costs, we observe a larger drop in non-agricultural output under low trade costs in the regions of China and Central Asia where world agricultural production becomes geographically concentrated.